-- Explain the properties, physical and chemical methods of immobilization (L4) - Explore the applications of immobilized enzymes in industry and medicine (L3) - Gain the knowledge of Ribozyme, Synzymes, abzymes and their applications (L2)
+- Explain the properties immobilized enzymes (LO2) - Learn the physical and chemical methods of immobilization (LO1) - Explore the applications of enzymes in industry and medicine (LO3) - Gain the knowledge of Ribozyme, Synzymes, abzymes and their applications in health and diseases (LO2) - Understand principle and find the applications of enzyme electrodes (LO2)

-- Identify the catalytic and binding groups at active site of enzymes (CO1) - Understand the theories of enzyme kinetics and the mechanisms of enzyme regulation in the cell (CO2) - Apply principles of enzyme inhibition in discovery of novel drugs (CO3) - Apply knowledge of enzymes in research, medicine and industry (CO4) - Utilize principles of bioanalytics in biosensors and enzyme reactors (CO5)
+- Identify the catalytic and binding groups at active site of enzymes (CO1) - Understand the theories of enzyme kinetics and the mechanisms of enzyme regulation in the cell (CO2) - Apply principles of enzyme inhibition in discovery of novel drugs (CO3)

+- Apply knowledge of enzymes in research, medicine and industry (CO4) - Utilize principles of bioanalytics in biosensors and enzyme reactors (CO5)

 - 1. Fundamentals of Enzymology by Nicoles C. Price and Lewis Stevens, Oxford Uni.
-Press - 2.
+Press. - 2.
 Understanding Enzymes by Trevor Palmer, Harvard publishing - 3.
 Biochemistry by Voet and Voet, John Wiley and Sons, 3rd Ed. - 4.
 Biochemistry by Stryer, WH Freeman and CO.
 4th Ed. - 5.
 Biochemistry by Lehninger, Kalyani Publishers.

-SBC 706: SYSTEMS PHYSIOLOGY
+SBC 706: BASIC BIOINFORMATICS AND BIOSTATISTICS